reingart/pyfpdf/docs/DocumentOutlineAndTableOfContents.md

 When using [`fpdf.HTMLMixin`](HTML.md), a document outline is automatically built.
 You can insert a table of content with the special `<toc>` tag.

+Custom styling of the table of contents can be achieved by overriding the `render_toc` method in a subclass.

 ## Code samples ##

 The regression tests are a good place to find code samples.